jhudsl/OTTR_Template/CONTRIBUTING.md

 Go to `Settings` > `Branches` and click `Add new rule`.
 For `Branch name pattern`, put `main`.

 _Protect the main branch_:
 Then check the box that says `Require pull request reviews before merging`.

+_Make sure branches are updated_:
+Underneath the checkbox of `Require status checks to pass before merging`, also choose `Require branches to be up to date before merging`.

-_Use automatic spell and URL checks_
+_Use automatic spell and URL checks_:
 You will have to file on initial pull request before setting this.
 But then check the box that says `Require status checks to pass before merging` and choose `style-n-check` as well as `url-check`

-_Make sure branches are updated_
-Underneath the checkbox of `Require status checks to pass before merging`, also choose `Require branches to be up to date before merging`.

 ## Setting up Docker image